MathOlympian/course_certificates/README.md

 # course_certificates
-This repository contains a few certificate from the past
+This repository contains a few certificates from the past